BashirYesufu/AR-Ruler/README.md

 ## What will be created

-Ruler is a simple app that will place red dots on the screen where a flat surface is detected, measure the distance between the dots and display the distance in meters.
+Ruler is a simple app that will place red dots on the screen where a flat surface is detected, measures the distance between the dots and display the distance in meters.

 ## What I will work on